5 Tips to Start your Urban Homestead

 - Offer after-school programs for kids

-Amber Bradshaw is a environmentalist, garden and outdoor enthusiast.
+Amber Bradshaw is an environmentalist, garden, and outdoor enthusiast.
 She strives to get back into nature with a more sustainable and self-reliant lifestyle that fits a busy schedule and a tight budget.
+Find her at My Homestead Life.
+Update: You can also see Amber and her entire family build their new off-grid homestead on HGTV’s Building Off The Grid: Smoky Mountain Homestead.